MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-manage-secrets.md

 It's critical to protect this information!
 If acquired publicly from environments with lesser permissions, the exposure of secrets can cause serious damage and lead to a loss of trust in your company's products and services.
 To help you to protect sensitive information, the Azure CLI detects secrets in the output of some reference commands, and displays a warning message when a secret is identified.

-## Overview
+## Set secrets warning configuration

 Beginning in [Azure CLI 2.57](./release-notes-azure-cli.md#february-06-2024), a warning message can be displayed when reference commands result in the output of sensitive information.
-This version identifies these sensitive information types:

-* Access tokens
-* Storage account keys
-* **{need full list}**

-This list will be expanded in upcoming releases.

-## Set secrets warning configuration

 Turn sensitive information warnings on/off by setting the `clients.show_secrets_warning` configuration property to `yes` or `no`.